lakarora/cs326-final-tau/docs/milestone3.md

 # Work Breakdown

-Lakshay Arora - Created the secrets file and the mongo database atlas luster with two collections for user information and book postings.
-Created the verification for user log in and OTP.
-Also added authentication functionality for gmail accounts.
-Added get functionality to the database.
+**Lakshay Arora** - Created the Mongo Atlas database cluster and initialized collections, and implemented part of the backend database functionality (get, update and put).
+Implemented Email verification using OTP.
+Also implemened server-database interaction for User Rating, Login and Sign Up processes.

-Nathan Grant - Made Flask app for scraping Amazon prices and hosted it on Heroku.
+**Nathan Grant** - Made Flask app for scraping Amazon prices and hosted it on Heroku.
 Also implemented the jQuery to request the server for prices.
 Implemented database interaction for searching books.

-Nishade Ranade - Created database interactions for the search and rate user functionalitites.
-Also created a new page with server interactions for modifying postings.
-Updated the server interactions with the messages page for book postings.
+**Nishad Ranade** - Implemented part of the backend database functionality (getMany and delete), and server-database interaction for the Sell Book, Modify Postings and Account Information.
+Integrated the Twilio Chat API hosted as a separate app as the messaging feature.